 Dr. Zhiqiang Liu

-To set up an appointment, email Dr. Liu and write “advisement request” in the subject line.
+To request an appointment, please send an email (include your name, person number and nature of request) and type “advisement request” in the subject line.

 Phone: (716) 645-8688